Menu

 It’s said that when we unite inside of our womb mother, that we are re-uniting from a split we cannot remember.
 A part of us, complete on its own, chooses our mother.
 And another part of us, complete on its own, chooses our father.
 We cannot fully know what we are choosing, but it is our first lesson in commitment, one that, frankly, I’m still learning.
 This is the choice my future kin will remind me of later, as I threaten our social structure.

-I am fortunate to learn the sounds of my mother’s voice and my father’s singing.
-I am fortunate to learn the sounds of touch and of dance and of rocking.
-This, I learn, is love.
 I’m saturated with curiosity inside the newness of every moment, every moment inviting me into expansive exploration.
 What am I becoming?
 What do I do with all that I’m creating?
-When will I have all of me?
-When will expansion become tiresome?
+When will enough become enough?
 What will feeling complete feel like?
 And what happens then?
-I am my me, yet I am still a part of my mama.
+I am me, yet I am still a part of my mama.
 Are my questions theirs?
-I know nothing constant until I’ve run out of room to grow, finding myself at the forgotten but familiar precipice of yearn.
-Mama tells me they can no longer contain me.
-My possibility has finally outgrown them.
-Mama will burst and we (who is singular and both mama and me) will die.
+I know nothing constant until I’ve run out of room to grow, at the forgotten but familiar precipice of yearn.

 Leave a Reply